As technology advances and the economy changes, we will explore the jobs in Texas that may be at risk of disappearing by 2035.

 Manufacturing Assembly Line Workers

-With the advancement of automation technology, the number of human workers on assembly lines is decreasing.
+With advancements in automation technology, the number of human workers on assembly lines is decreasing.
 Since robots and machines can perform tasks more efficiently and accurately, the demand for assembly line workers is likely to decline.
 As automated machines and robotic systems replace complex manufacturing processes, the role of machine operators is also diminishing.
 In particular, machine operators performing repetitive and simple tasks are at greater risk.

 Accountants and Financial Analysts

-Machine learning algorithms and AI boast high accuracy and speed in analyzing financial data and preparing reports.
+Machine learning algorithms and AI boast high accuracy and speed in analyzing financial data and generating reports.
 This could reduce the role of accountants and financial analysts.

 Retail and Customer Service

-With the introduction of self-checkout systems and mobile payment technologies, the demand for cashiers in retail is decreasing.
+With the introduction of self-checkout systems and mobile payment technologies, the demand for cashiers in retail is declining.
 As customers can process payments themselves, these roles are at risk of disappearing.

-As chatbots and AI-based customer support systems advance, the need for call center staff is diminishing.
-Simple inquiries or problem-solving can be handled by automated systems.
+As chatbots and AI-based customer support systems advance, the need for call center staff is decreasing.
+Simple inquiries and problem-solving can be handled by automated systems.

 Transportation and Logistics Jobs

-With the development and testing of autonomous trucks, the role of truck drivers is likely to diminish.
-Once autonomous driving technology is commercialized, the demand for human drivers in long-distance transportation will significantly decrease.
+As the development and testing of self-driving trucks progress, the role of truck drivers may diminish.
+Once self-driving technology is commercialized, the demand for human drivers in long-distance transportation will significantly decrease.

-As robots can move and organize goods within warehouses, the roles of warehouse managers and logistics staff are also decreasing.
+As robots can move and organize products within warehouses, the roles of warehouse managers and logistics staff are also decreasing.
 Automated logistics systems can enhance efficiency and reduce labor costs.

 Legal Assistants